Lauren Bousfield: More recent work

 Since 2012, beginning with the EP Locked Into Phantasy, Bousfield has released music under her own name.
 Her 2016 album Avalon Vales was described by Daniel Jones of Electronic Beats as a "grown-up" version of the punk music that she had played earlier in her career, while retaining the "deft manipulation of chamber music samples and the chaotic catchiness" seen in Nero's Day at Disneyland.

-Around that time, Bousfield worked for Hans Zimmer's Remote Control Productions on films such as Batman v.
-Superman and Kung Fu Panda 3.
-She stated in 2021 that she was fired soon after she transitioned.
+Around that time, Bousfield worked for Hans Zimmer's Remote Control Productions on films such as Batman v Superman: Dawn of Justice and Kung Fu Panda 3 (both 2016).
+She later stated in June 2021 that she was fired soon after she transitioned.

 In 2017, Bousfield released the EP Fire Songs, which was made after the 2016 Ghost Ship warehouse fire and a house fire in her own home.
 The EP's opening track honors Joey Casio, a friend of Bousfield and fellow musician who died in the Ghost Ship fire.

-In 2018, Bousfield and her wife Naomi Mitchell released Tetsuo: The Iron Man Revisited, a rescored soundtrack to Tetsuo: The Iron Man, under the name In-House Pharmacy.
-(Bousfield and Mitchell had previously collaborated on the closing track of Fire Songs, titled Cirlgocks.)
+In 2018, Bousfield and her wife Naomi Mitchell released Tetsuo: The Iron Man Revisited, a rescored soundtrack to the 1989 film Tetsuo: The Iron Man, under the name In-House Pharmacy.
+(Bousfield and Mitchell had previously collaborated on the closing track of Fire Songs, titled "Cirlgocks".)
 As of 2025, there have been two further releases by In-House Pharmacy: We Are Electronics and Piano Only in 2020, and the single Stochastic Violence in 2022.

-In 2021, Bousfield released the album Palimpsest.
+In 2020, Bousfield released the album Palimpsest.
 It was positively reviewed by Paul Simpson of AllMusic as "her most accomplished work to date", "filled with corkscrew breakbeats and torrential noise eruptions, but with a cinematic scope and a pop lifeblood coursing through it all."

 In 2023, Bousfield released the album Salesforce to positive reviews from critics.
 Claire Biddles, writing for The Wire, praised the way in which "[the album's] breakneck intricacy ironically mirrors our high speed, everything all of the time culture".
 Sam Goldner of Pitchfork described her style as "aggressively berserk", while noting that "overload feels like exactly the point", and praised Salesforce as a "thrilling" commentary on capitalism.
 Paul Simpson of AllMusic wrote a similarly positive review, describing the album as "even busier and more densely constructed" than some of her previous releases, and noted that some songs "push the limits of what can be considered pop".

 In 2025, Bousfield and Ada Rook announced their noise pop project DOOR EATER.
 Their debut album try released in June 2025.
 Bousfield and Rook had previously collaborated on the song Hazer from Bousfield's 2023 album Salesforce.
 She has also collaborated with musicians such as clipping. and Devi McCallion.